 So by mere crossing you are no longer making payment to PAYEE ONLY.
 The payee can further endorse or cash it according to his wish.
 Also in case of dishonor of cheque (in the above example), Mr.Rohan can sue Mr.Satish and in return Mr.Satish to me and finally I can sue to the drawer of cheque.

 What is Account Payee Cheque?

 You notice that along with crossing two lines at the corner you also need to write as “A/C Payee Only”.
 If you do so, then one can’t endorse the same cheque to others.
-So in the above example the cheque must be encashed by depositing to payee account (In the above example it is in my name).
-This makes secured payment to payee only, but any other third parties.
+So in the above example, the cheque must be encashed by depositing to payee account (In the above example it is in my name).
+This makes secure payment to payee only, but any other third parties.
 This protects any misuse of cheque.

-Few best practices of writing cheque–
+Best practices while writing a cheque-

-In below image I mentioned few best practices while writing cheque.
+In below image, I mentioned few best practices while writing cheque.
 Hope it will be helpful for you.